dragon-mobile/we_ssr_control/README.md

 ![GitHub](https://img.shields.io/github/last-commit/dragon-mobile/we_ssr_control)<br/>

-The WEMOS Solid State Relay Controller is primarily meant to be used with an open hardware solid state relay PCB that is being co-developed alongside this project as part of my Dragon Mobile GitHub organization to make useful hardware with associated firmware and software for the tiny home, van life and maker communities.
+The WEMOS Solid State Relay Controller is primarily meant to be used with an open hardware solid state relay PCBs that is being co-developed alongside this project as part of my Dragon Mobile GitHub organization to make useful hardware with associated firmware and software for the tiny home, van life and maker communities.